-PBwebD has developed custom websites for businesses such as ConnectRoot and Soul Focus.
+PBwebD has developed custom websites for businesses such as ConnectRoot, Soul Focus, and MoJJo Collaborative Communications.
 I’ve also been the lead or solo developer on projects involving an agency’s team.
 See a few examples below.

 This site’s home page is a full-width and full-height grid with a hover transition.
 The site features a multi-level page structure.
 There is a side navigation that transitions into a multi-level mobile navigation and a slide out navigation for deeper levels.
 There is an FAQ accordion and a custom table style for data that is easy to read.
 Each page has an optional featured image at the top and quote area for the side navigation on desktop sizes.